 Overview

-The Start ASL Offline Course is a downloadable version of our curriculum designed for students who prefer to learn independently or may not always have reliable internet access.
+The Start ASL Offline Course is a downloadable version of our curriculum designed for independent learners and families who want to learn ASL at their own pace without relying on the online learning platform.

-The curriculum content is the same as our online courses, but the Offline Course is delivered as downloadable files rather than through an online learning platform.
+The curriculum content is similar to our online courses, but the Offline Course is delivered as downloadable files rather than through an online student account.

-Offline Courses are intended for self-study and do not include online progress tracking, certificates of completion, instructor feedback, assignment grading, Practice Sessions, or Office Hours.
+The Offline Course may be a good fit for individuals or immediate household families learning together, especially when they do not need online progress tracking, completion certificates, instructor feedback, signing evaluation, assignment grading, Practice Sessions, or Office Hours.

 What's Included?